lionheart1022/Bet-Game-API-Flask/README.md

  * `password`
  * `push_token` of the current device

+### POST /login_federated
+Federated login via Facebook.

+*Arguments*:

+ * `token`: Facebook auth token

+Token should be requested with `email` permission for server to be able to fetch user's email.

+This endpoint returns object identical to `POST /players` or `POST /players/<nick>/login`, depending on whether this player was already registered or not.
+HTTP code will be `201` or `200`, accordingly.

 ### POST /players/<nick>/reset_password
 Initiate password recovery.
 Will send password changing link to user's registered email.